Enrollment & Registration

-A student who wants to take a course as pass/fail is required to register for the course and submit the Pass/Fail Approval Form to the INI Academic Affairs Office (AAO) for approval from the student's Academic Advisor and the Director of the INI.
+A student who wants to take a course as pass/fail is required to register for the course and submit the Pass/Fail Approval Form to the INI Academic and Student Services Team for approval from the student's Academic Advisor and the Director of the INI.

-If approved, the INI AAO will send the form to The HUB for processing.
+If approved, the INI Academic and Student Services Team will send the form to The HUB for processing.

 INI students are required to submit an INI Petition Form for:

 - Independent Study - Download the Template